 Preparation in the Off-season

-Take a cue from the pros and start preventing injuries before the season begins.
+Take a cue from the pros and take steps to prevent injuries before the season begins.

 An important thing for softballers to work on is flexibility.
 Softball entails a lot of starting and stopping and bursts of motion.
 Good flexibility will save you from a lot of the strains and tears.
 Consider a comprehensive